 Show off impressive results with a bold marketing case study

-Case studies are meant to show off your successes, so make sure you feature your positive results prominently.
-Using bold and bright colors as well as contrasting shapes, large bold fonts, and simple icons is a great way to highlight your wins.
+Case studies are all about showcasing your successes, so make sure the positive results really pop.
+Use bold colors, big fonts, and simple icons to highlight key wins.

 Use a simple but clear layout in your case study